angelosalatino/cso-classifier/README.md

 [2] Mikolov, T., Chen, K., Corrado, G. and Dean, J. 2013.
 Efficient Estimation of Word Representations in Vector Space.
 (Jan.
 2013).

 [3]	Mikolov, T., Chen, K., Corrado, G. and Dean, J. 2013.
 Distributed Representations of Words and Phrases and their Compositionality.
 Advances in neural information processing systems.
 3111–3119.

-[4] Salatino, A.A., Thanapalasingam, T., Mannocci, A., Osborne, F. and Motta, E. 2018.
-Classifying Research Papers with the Computer Science Ontology.
-ISWC-P&D-Industry-BlueSky 2018 (2018).